 All tasks must have at least one essential container.
 If you have an application that is composed of multiple containers, you should group containers that are used for a common purpose into components, and separate the different components into multiple task definitions.
 For more information, see Application Architecture in the Amazon EC2 Container Service Developer Guide.

-parameter of a container is marked as true
+essential parameter of a container is marked as true, and that container

 fails or stops for any reason, all other containers that are part of the task are stopped.
 If the